First published: 21 May 2021

 Which countries have identity cards that are compatible with ReadID?

-As of April 2024, except Denmark, all EEA countries issue identity cards, and all of them are with an ICAO-compliant Machine-Readable Zone.
-Among them, 26 also has an ICAO-compliant NFC chip.
+As of the end of June 2024, except Denmark, all EEA countries issue identity cards, and all of them have an ICAO-compliant Machine-Readable Zone.
+Among them, 28 also have an ICAO-compliant NFC chip.
 Identity cards are normally valid for 10 years.
 Some countries started issuing them less than 10 years ago, so they have both the compliant and non-compliant versions in circulation.
 These include Spain, Italy, Belgium, and Poland.

 The map below shows which countries ReadID can:

 Through the above-mentioned Regulation (EU) 2019/1157, the percentage of compatible identity cards has increased over time and will continue to do so.
 All EU countries which were issuing non-compatible identity cards must stop issuing them.
-As of April 2024, Portugal and Bulgaria are the only two EU countries which are still issuing non-compliant identity cards.
-However, according to news items (from Portugal and Bulgaria respectively), they correct this in 2024.
+As of June 2024, all EU countries issue ICAO-compliant electronic identity cards.
+Denmark is the only exception, which does not issue identity cards.
 The non-compatible identity cards in circulation will expire in the coming years, leading to an increase in compliant identity cards.
 We would like to mention in particular:

-• Belgium, Cyprus, Spain, France, Hungary, Italy, Luxembourg, Poland, Croatia, Czechia, Estonia, Romania, Austria, Finland, Slovenia, Greece, Germany, Slovakia have ReadID compatible identity cards in circulation, but also non-compatible identity cards that have not yet expired.
+- Belgium, Bulgaria, Cyprus, Spain, France, Hungary, Italy, Luxembourg, Poland, Portugal, Croatia, Czechia, Estonia, Romania, Austria, Finland, Slovenia, Greece, Germany, Slovakia have ReadID compatible identity cards in circulation, but also non-compatible identity cards that have not yet expired.

 How did we create the map?